dvargas2013/MainPythons/README.md

 **convergentSqrt** - yield numerator and denominator of closer approximations to the sqrt
 **convergentsE** - yield numerator and denominator of closer approximations to the number e
-**PI** - given a decimal precision will return pi to that precision
+**PI** - given a decimal precision will return pi to that precision **SigFig** - does the math and rounding as defined by sigfig in school

 ## String.py